Tobias Myers: San Francisco Giants

 On July 7, 2022, the Guardians traded Myers to the San Francisco Giants in exchange for cash considerations.
 He made two appearances for the Triple-A Sacramento River Cats, allowing three runs in as many innings pitched.
 He was designated for assignment on July 31 following the acquisition of Dixon Machado.

 Chicago White Sox

 On August 2, 2022, Myers was claimed off waivers by the Chicago White Sox.
 On September 19, the White Sox released Myers.
 In 2022 in the minor leagues, he was 1–15 with a 7.82 ERA in 76 innings, and was second in the minor leagues in losses.

 Milwaukee Brewers

-Myers was signed to a minor league contract with the Milwaukee Brewers for 2023 and assigned to the Triple-A Nashville Sounds.
+On November 22, 2022, Myers signed a minor league contract with the Milwaukee Brewers organization and was assigned to the Triple-A Nashville Sounds.
+He split the 2023 season between the Double–A Biloxi Shuckers and Triple–A Nashville.
+In 29 games (26 starts), he accumulated a 10–5 record and 4.93 ERA with 175 strikeouts across 140 2/3 innings pitched.

+On April 17, 2024, Myers was selected to the 40–man roster and promoted to the major leagues for the first time.
+However, he was optioned down to Nashville the following day without appearing for the Brewers, becoming a phantom ballplayer.
+On April 22, Myers was recalled to the majors after Wade Miley was placed on the injured list.
+Myers made his Major League debut on April 23 versus the Pittsburgh Pirates, surrendering a home run to Andrew McCutchen on his first pitch.